archtechx/money/README.md

 $money->rawFormatted(); // 1 235,56 Kč
 ```

-And converting the formatted value back to the Money instance is also possible:
+And converting the formatted value back to the Money instance is also possible.
+The package tries to extract the currency from the provided string.
 ```php
 $money = money(1000);
 $formatted = $money->formatted(); // $10.00